 He moved.
 Now he’s back at the same firm he left — through a merger.
 Irony can be so cruel sometimes.
-And, this is happening to the person I was taking advice from…
+And, this was the person I was taking advice from…

+Do you remember the phone scene in Jerry Maguire?
 That’s the closest thing I’ve seen to what it’s like when a broker leaves…it’s kill or be killed.
-And you have until Monday to get it done.
+And, your broker has until Monday to get it done.

-“WE KEEP THESE ASSETS PEOPLE.
-WE’RE BIG NAME FIRM.”
+WE KEEP THESE ASSETS PEOPLE.
+WE’RE ‘BIG NAME FIRM.’

 That was the war cry.